Kidnapping of Naama Levy: Abduction

 Images from the initial video of Levy's abduction came to symbolize Sexual and gender-based violence in the October 7 attacks.
 Feminist activists in cities including London and São Paulo dressed in bloodied sweatpants like those worn by Levy in the footage.

 On 22 May 2024, the Hostages and Missing Families Forum released around three minutes of footage from Hamas militants' bodycams on the morning of 7 October.
 The video shows the militants taking Levy and other female soldiers hostage at Nahal Oz.
 Several of the women, including Levy, are seen with bloodied faces.
 The hostages' families approved the release of the video to show how the women were treated and to pressure the Israeli government to resume hostage negotiations.
 In the video, Levy pleads with the militants in English, saying: "I have friends in Palestine."
 The Israeli prime minister Benjamin Netanyahu stated he was "shocked" by the footage and promised to do everything possible to bring the remaining hostages home.

 On 16 July 2024, in a further bid to renew pressure for a hostage deal, Levy's family approved the release of a photo from the early days of her captivity, showing her with a black eye and a swollen face.

 Captivity

 Levy publicly spoke about her captivity in September 2025, eight months after her release.
 She said that she suffered severe malnutrition, indescribable hunger, and had many untreated injuries.
 She described the conditions as unbearable and unsanitary, and said that she was in constant fear that each moment could be her last.
-She said that the time she spend as a hostage "will remain carved into [her] body and soul for the rest of [her] life."
+She said that the time she spent as a hostage "will remain carved into [her] body and soul for the rest of [her] life."